Bill Keller

 Bill Keller (born January 18, 1949) is an American journalist.
 He was the founding editor-in-chief of The Marshall Project, a nonprofit that reports on criminal justice in the United States.
 Previously, he was a columnist for The New York Times, and served as the paper's executive editor from July 2003 until September 2011.
 On June 2, 2011, he announced that he would step down from the position to become a full-time writer.
 Jill Abramson replaced him as executive editor.

 Keller worked in the Times Moscow bureau from 1986 to 1991, eventually as bureau chief, spanning the final years of the Cold War and the dissolution of the Soviet Union.
-For his reporting during 1988 he won a Pulitzer Prize.
+For his reporting during 1988, he won a Pulitzer Prize.

 Early life

-Keller is the son of former chairman and chief executive of the Chevron Corporation, George M. Keller.
+Bill Keller was born in Palo Alto, California.
+He is the son of former chairman and chief executive of the Chevron Corporation, George M. Keller.
 He attended the Roman Catholic schools St. Matthews and Junípero Serra High School in San Mateo, California, and graduated in 1970 from Pomona College, where he began his journalistic career as a reporter for a campus newspaper called The Collegian.
 From July 1970 to March 1979, he was a reporter in Portland with The Oregonian, followed by stints with the Congressional Quarterly Weekly Report and the Dallas Times Herald.
 He is married to Emma Gilbey Keller and has three children.